gia-guar/JARVIS-ChatGPT/README.md

 ## The Idea:
 Pretty straightfoward:

-Microphone > pyaudio > .wav
+Microphone > pyaudio > audio.wav
-.wav > OpenAi Whisper > prompt
+audio.wav > OpenAI Whisper > prompt
 prompt > OpenAI ChatGPT > answer(text)
-answer(text) > IBM Watson/TTS-model > answer(spoken)
+answer *(text)* > IBM Watson/TTS-model > answer *(spoken)*

 ## March 13 2023 UPDATE: JARVIS VOICE IS HERE!
-How i did it: I spent a huge amount of time on @CorentinJ github https://github.com/CorentinJ/Real-Time-Voice-Cloning which provides an interface to generate audio from text using a pretrained text-to-speech model.
+**How i did it**: I spent a huge amount of time on @CorentinJ github https://github.com/CorentinJ/Real-Time-Voice-Cloning which provides an interface to generate audio from text using a pretrained text-to-speech model.
 The GUI is pretty clever and I admire his work, however, using the model in a python script is not straight foward!
 I first edidted the toolbox to save the embeddings which are basically what drives the generation process.
 They are the "voice IDs" expressed in terms of matrix.
 With this edit, I used the toolbox to generate Paul Bettany's voice embedding. <br>
 Then, I wrote down a trimmed version of CorentinJ's [`JARVIS.py`].
 This version can load the embedding learned from Jarvis voice and do basic oprations like Synth and vocode.

 ![toolbox](https://user-images.githubusercontent.com/49094051/224836993-ee7b4964-e518-46f4-85b1-b25f48f1a78c.PNG)